lordhaywire/2D-4X/README.md

 The old Unity version is here: [2D-4X Unity](https://github.com/lordhaywire/2D-4X-Unity)

+### Adding an in game county resource

+These are notes for myself.

+1. Create a county resource type enum.

+2. Create a county resource in the County Resource folder.

+3. Assign enums on the county resource, and fix all other county resource enums.

+4. Add the county resource to the AllCountyResources array, and alphabetize them.

 ### How to Export from Godot

-In Godot Project>Exportmake sure Embed PCK is checked and the Export path goes somewhere that is not in the project folder.
+In Godot Project>Export make sure Embed PCK is checked and the Export path goes somewhere that is not in the project folder.

 Copy over the map folder from the project to the folder you are Exporting the game to.